Winner of the 2016 LABC East Midlands Building Excellence Award for Best Change of Use for an Existing Building or Conversion

 School House to Large Family Garden

-In 2012 we were contacted by architects David Granger Associates.
+In 2012 we were contacted by David Granger Architectural Design.
 They asked us to design a large family garden to accompany a school house conversion project they’d been working on.

 The task at hand was to bring this building and the grounds back to life in the form of a stylish, modern home with a large family garden.
 The architect has already designed his scheme for the interior and the renovation of the building.
 We were asked to design a sympathetic landscaping scheme for the grounds, to include all hard landscaping, planting and outdoor features.
 An empty canvas if there ever was one.